zachmichael14/auction_site/README.md

 The website is set up as an Ebay-like auction website where users can create an account and bid on items.

-I'm using SQLite for development but I'll switch to PostgreSQL during production.
-I intend to deploy using Heroku and I'm exploring AWS's S3 buckets to provide image storage.
+The production database will be built with PostgreSQL, and I intend to deploy using Heroku and I'm exploring AWS's S3 buckets to provide image storage.